CodedPrivateML: A Fast and Privacy-Preserving Framework for Distributed Machine Learning

-Another possible solution is based on differential privacy (DP), which is a release mechanism that preserves the privacy of personally identifiable information, in that the removal of any single element from the dataset does not change the computation outcomes significantly \cite{dwork2006calibrating}.
+Another possible solution is based on differential privacy (DP), which is a noisy release mechanism that preserves the privacy of personally identifiable information, in that the removal of any single element from the dataset does not change the computation outcomes significantly \cite{dwork2006calibrating}.
 In the context of machine learning, DP is mainly used for training when the model parameters are to be released for public use, to ensure that the individual data points from the dataset cannot be identified from the released model \cite{chaudhuri2009privacy, shokri2015privacy, abadi2016deep, pathak2010multiparty, brendan2018learning, pmlr-v22-rajkumar12, jayaraman2018distributed}.
-The main difference between these approaches and our work is that we can guarantee strong information-theoretic privacy that leaks no information about the dataset, and preserve the accuracy of the model throughout the training.
-We note however that it is in principal possible to compose techniques of CodedPrivateML with differential privacy to obtain the best of both worlds if the intention is to publicly release the final model, but we leave this as future work.
+The main difference between these approaches and our work is that our focus is on ensuring strong information-theoretic privacy (that leaks no information about the dataset) during training, while preserving the accuracy of the model.
+We note, however, that if the intention is to publicly release the model after training, it is in principle possible to compose the techniques of {\cpml} with differential privacy to obtain the best of both worlds.